College Contact Details

 CV / Biography

-Mohamed's research spans European Union law and comparative constitutional law, with a particular focus on federalism, sovereignty, fundamental rights, and value conflicts across the EU, UK, US, and MENA jurisdictions.
-Beyond his main areas of focus, he is also interested in EU investment law and in the economic analysis of law.
-His work has been featured in leading journals including the German Law Journal, Public Law, Cambridge Yearbook for European Legal Studies and Maastricht Journal for European and Comparative Law.
-He is the author of a forthcoming monograph 'Navigating Divisive Rights in the EU and the US' and the co-editor of Edward Elgar’s Handbook on Judging and the Judiciary.
+Mohamed’s research and teaching span European Union law, constitutionalism beyond the state, and comparative public law, with a particular focus on federalism, sovereignty, fundamental rights, and value conflicts.
+His scholarship engages with developments across the EU, UK, US, and MENA jurisdictions.
+Beyond his main areas of focus, he is also interested in dispute resolution, political philosophy and the economic analysis of law.
+His work has appeared in leading journals, including Public Law, the German Law Journal, the Cambridge Yearbook of European Legal Studies, and the Maastricht Journal of European and Comparative Law.
+He is the author of the forthcoming monograph Navigating Divisive Rights in the EU and the US and co-editor of Edward Elgar’s Research Handbook on Judging and the Judiciary.

 Before entering academia, Mohamed held various professional roles, including serving as a judge and an advisor to the Law Reform Commission.
 He clerked at the US Federal District Court of Massachusetts and has provided advice to several governments on a wide range of policy issues and aspects of dispute resolution.